 Evangelism Part 15: Calling the name of the LORD is calling the Father Almighty

 As Christians, we all know the importance of prayer, but have you ever noticed that the phrase call on the name of the Lord is mentioned numerous times throughout the Bible?
 God’s people have called on the Lord throughout the centuries.
 Bible Gateway Isaiah 43: NIV, but now, this is what the LORD says– he who created you, O Jacob, he who formed you, O Israel: “Fear not, for I have redeemed you; I have summoned you by name; you are mine.
-In other words, to call upon the name of the Lord means acceptance of the Gospel into our hearts, to make it our soul’s inspiration, and be obedient to every commandment of God’s written by His fingers.
+In other words, to call upon the Lord’s name means accepting the Gospel into our hearts, making it our soul’s inspiration, and obedience to every commandment of God’s written by His fingers.

 When someone calls upon the name of the Lord from the heart means a pure submission to Father’s plan.
 Jesus is the Son of God and is part of the plan.
-We must repent and be baptized in the name of the Father, and of the Son and the Holy Spirit and be part of the Divine plan of God.
+We must repent, be baptized in the name of the Father, the Son, and the Holy Spirit, and be part of God’s Divine plan.
 Jesus’ reconciliation act brings us back to God’s family.

-Using the name of God that gives us the spiritual joy and feelings of a personal uplifted relationship while being faithful and true to our faith.
-We call God our Father, LORD, Jehovah, Allah, Adonai, Yahweh.
-Many names that belong to Him alone and cannot be shared with anyone else.
-While the word Lord is a title for the Son that God sent to wipe out the sins of the world and through him, the world has been saved.
-The Father loves him because he laid down his life to save the world on his own.
-The lord title is being used for different gods, masters, kings, and the like.
-In my own opinion, many fail their faith because their focus and prayer is addressed to the wrong lord.
+They are using the name of God that gives us the spiritual joy and feelings of a personally uplifted relationship while being faithful and true to our faith.
+We call God our Father, LORD, Jehovah, Allah, Adonai, and Yahweh.
+Many names belong to Him alone and cannot be shared with anyone else.
+While the word Lord is a title for the Son that God sent to wipe out the sins of the world, and through him, the world has been saved.
+The Father loves him because he laid down his life to save the world.
+The lord title is used for different gods, masters, kings, and the like.
+Many fail their faith because their focus and prayer are addressed to the wrong Lord.

-We have to remember that the LORD is sovereign and the only one that can have this name and title, He is the Almighty One.
+We have to remember that the LORD is sovereign and the only one that can have this name and title; he is the Almighty One.
 The word Lord is for the Son, the mighty Son, King of kings and Lord of lords.
-He is higher than the angels, the kings, and lords of the earth.
-The lords or gods often refer to those rulers and masters holding such power to administer the laws of the land.
-God is God, the Son is man and God; and gods, which Jesus is referring to means as the sons of God.
-From spiritual to physical, and from physical to spiritual, both can live under God.
+He is higher than the angels, the kings, and the lords of the earth.
+The lords or gods often refer to those rulers and masters holding power to administer the laws of the land.
+God is God; the Son is man and God, and gods, which Jesus refers to as the sons of God.
+From spiritual to physical and from physical to spiritual, both can live under God.

-The all capital word LORD refers to the almighty or the creator.
-Jesus is often referred to as Lord more often than calling him, God.
-To be closer to God, we must be aware when we open our prayers, let us be mindful we are addressing directly to Him, the Almighty.
-Many prayers left an unanswered because it may had not reached heaven due to many reasons and one is when we call the name of God often is addressed to the Son.
+The all-capital word LORD refers to the almighty or the Creator.
+Jesus is often referred to as Lord more often than calling him God.
+To be closer to God, we must be aware when we open our prayers; let us be mindful that we are addressing directly Him, the Almighty.
+Many prayers are left unanswered because they may not have reached heaven for many reasons, and one is when we call the name of God, often addressed to the Son.

 Jesus has so many names.
-He is addressed as the Savior, Lord, Master, the Word, Christ, Son of God, Teacher, Son of man.
-Emmanuel is another name which the angel had said when speaking to Mary, but the Bible never confirmed that Jesus was called or named as Emmanuel, which means God’s saves.
-Jesus never claimed that he is the Father and many believers of the Oneness of Christ believe he is the Creator of the universe, the savior of mankind.
-When Jesus said that the father and I are one, it does not mean that they are not distinct from one another.
-How about the word that Jesus expressed in John 16:23 when he states: “If you ask the Father anything in my name He will give it to you.”
-Is that one person involve or two different entities.
+He is addressed as the Savior, Lord, Master, the Word, Christ, Son of God, Teacher, and Son of man.
+Emmanuel is another name the angel had said when speaking to Mary, but the Bible never confirmed that Jesus was called or named Emmanuel, which means God’s saves.
+Jesus never claimed that he is the Father, and many believers of the Oneness of Christ believe he is the Creator of the universe, the savior of humanity.
+When Jesus said that the Father and I were one, it did not mean that they were not distinct from one another.
+How about the word that Jesus expressed in John 16:23 when he states: “If you ask the Father anything in my name, He will give it to you.”
+Is that one person involved or two different entities?

-Many Christians’ prayers end in calling “In Jesus name” .
+Many Christians’ prayers end in calling “In Jesus’ name.”
 What is wrong with that?
-When Jesus taught his disciples how to pray, he started calling the name of the Father first and foremost, and it opens up the heaven.
-If Jesus is the only key to open the ears of heaven, then it limits the power of God and His sovereignty is compromised.
-Jesus even admitted that God is mightier than him; he also said that whoever the Father sent to him he cannot reject, this shows the power of God over the Son, and also he said that the word coming out from his mouth was from God.
+When Jesus taught his disciples how to pray, he started calling the name of the Father first and foremost, opening up the heaven.
+If Jesus is the only key to opening the ears of heaven, then it limits the power of God, and His sovereignty is compromised.
+Jesus even admitted that God is mightier than him; he also said that whoever the Father sent to him, he cannot reject, this shows the power of God over the Son, and he said that the word coming out from his mouth was from God.

 The author of Acts is the same person as in the Gospel of Luke.
-Peter’s speech was included but not as an author but as a contributor, was called as the beloved physician.
+Peter’s speech was included not as an author but as a contributor, and he was called a beloved physician.
 Luke was a doctor; he cared for Paul during the illnesses he suffered on his missionary journey.
-The title of Acts of the Apostles itself is a concern to many believers.
-Luke was not an apostle but believed to be the co-writer of Paul as his secretary.
+The title of Acts of the Apostles is a concern to many believers.
+Luke was not an apostle but was believed to be the co-writer of Paul as his secretary.
 Most scholars think Paul dictated his letters (epistles) to a secretary named Tertius —Romans 16:22.

-Be mindful of whom you are calling the name of the LORD or the name of the Lord.
+Be mindful of whom you call the name of the LORD or the name of the Lord.
 Listen very carefully to your heart.